Jake Smith (pitcher, born 1990): San Francisco Giants

-The Giants selected Smith in the 48th round of the 2011 MLB draft.
+The San Francisco Giants drafted Smith in the 48th round, with the 1,467th overall selection, of the 2011 Major League Baseball draft.

-In 2015, while pitching for the San Jose Giants of the Class A-Advanced California League, Smith pitched to a 4–4 win-loss record, 16 saves, a 2.35 earned run average, and 118 strikeouts in 84 innings pitched.
+In 2015, while pitching for the San Jose Giants of the High–A California League, Smith pitched to a 4–4 win-loss record, 16 saves, a 2.35 earned run average, and 118 strikeouts in 84 innings pitched.
 Smith was named the Minor League Baseball Relief Pitcher of the Year.
-The Giants added him to their 40-man roster after the 2015 season.
-The Giants designated Smith for assignment on June 30, 2016, to make way for the promoted Grant Green.
-Smith had pitched to a 2–1 win-loss record and a 7.08 ERA in 20 1/3 innings for the Richmond Flying Squirrels of the Class AA Eastern League.
+On November 20, 2015, the Giants added Smith to their 40-man roster to protect him from the Rule 5 draft.
+He was designated for assignment by the Giants on June 30, 2016, to make way for the promoted Grant Green.
+Smith had pitched to a 2–1 win-loss record and a 7.08 ERA in 20 1/3 innings for the Richmond Flying Squirrels of the Double–A Eastern League.

 San Diego Padres

-The San Diego Padres claimed Smith off of waivers on July 6, and assigned him to the San Antonio Missions of the Class AA Texas League.
-The Padres promoted Smith to the major leagues on September 7, 2016.
-He made his major league appearance in the 8th inning of a September 7 home game against the Boston Red Sox, and on his first pitch, Hanley Ramírez hit a home run.
-He was released on December 13, 2017.
+On July 6, 2016, the San Diego Padres claimed Smith off of waivers and assigned him to the San Antonio Missions of the Double–A Texas League.
+On September 7, Smith was promoted to the major leagues for the first time.
+He made his major league debut in the 8th inning of a September 7 home game against the Boston Red Sox, and on his first pitch, Hanley Ramírez hit a home run.
+In 4 games during his rookie campaign, Smith compiled a 4.50 ERA with 3 strikeouts over 4 innings pitched.
+On October 26, Smith was removed from the 40–man roster and sent outright to the Triple–A El Paso Chihuahuas.

+Smith spent the 2017 split between the rookie–level Arizona League Padres, High–A Lake Elsinore Storm, San Antonio, and El Paso, accumulating a combined 3.04 ERA with 33 strikeouts across 26 2/3 innings of work.
+He was released by the Padres organization on December 13, 2017.